raistefintel/oneDNN/doc/primitives/matmul.md

 4. Multiple batch dimensions and broadcasting of batch dimensions of `src` and `weights` are supported for both CPU and GPU engines.

-   Please check the tutorials below to see #DNNL_RUNTIME_DIM_VAL support in use.
+   Check the tutorials below to see #DNNL_RUNTIME_DIM_VAL support in use.

 ### Data Types